-The Compensation Committee retained Radford to advise on our 2019 executive compensation programs, practices and decisions given Radford's expertise in the life sciences industry and its knowledge of competitive practices in the space.
+The Compensation Committee retained Radford to advise on our 2020 executive compensation programs, practices and decisions given Radford's expertise in the life sciences industry and its knowledge of competitive practices in the space.

-During 2019, Radford provided the following services as requested by the Compensation Committee:
+During 2020, Radford provided the following services as requested by the Compensation Committee:

-- Assisted in the development of the 2019 compensation peer group and analyzed the Radford 2018 Global Life Sciences Survey data we review to assess overall market competitive compensation practices; - Prepared, and the Compensation Committee reviewed, a range of market data reference points (generally at the 25 th, 50 th, and 75 th percentiles of the market data) with respect to base salary, target annual incentive opportunities, equity compensation (value based on an approximation of grant date fair value), target total cash compensation (including both base salary and the target annual incentive) and target total direct compensation; - Reviewed and assessed our compensation practices and the cash and equity compensation levels of our executive officers (including an analysis of our equity incentive program), including our NEOs; - Reviewed and assessed our current compensation programs and identified certain changes for the Compensation Committee's consideration to potentially implement in order to remain competitive with the market, as well as conducted an equity burn rate and overhang analysis; and - Advised on regulatory developments relating to executive compensation and collaborated on the risk assessment relating to employee compensation.
+- Assisted in the development of the 2020 compensation peer group used to assess overall market competitive compensation practices; - Prepared for Compensation Committee review, a comprehensive analysis providing a range of market data reference points (generally at the 25th, 50th, and 75th percentiles of the market data) with respect to base salary, target annual incentive opportunities, equity and target total direct compensation; - Reviewed and assessed our current compensation programs and identified certain changes for the Compensation Committee's consideration to potentially implement in order to remain competitive with the market; - Conducted an assessment of the equity practices of our peers, and assisted in the continued development of our equity compensation strategy; and - Advised on regulatory developments relating to executive compensation and collaborated on the risk assessment relating to employee compensation.

-All other analyses related to setting executive compensation for 2019 were conducted internally.
-Internal analyses included gathering and analyzing data and reviewing and advising on the key compone nts of executive compensation.
 Base salaries, equity awards, and cash bonuses were among the items reviewed based on market data provided by Radford.
-During 2019, the Compensation Committee reviewed the fees provided to Radford relative to Radford's revenu es, the services provided by Radford to the Compensation Committee, any relationships between Radford and its individual consultants and our executive officers, any stock ownership of the Company by Radford, and other factors relating to Radford's independ ence, and concluded that Radford is independent within the meaning of the Nasdaq listing standards and that its engagement did not present any conflict of interest.
+During 2020, the Compensation Committee reviewed the fees provided to Radford relative to Radford's revenues, the services provided by Radford to the Compensation Committee, any relationships between Radford and its individual consultants and our executive officers, any stock ownership of the Company by Radford, and other factors relating to Radford's independence, and concluded that Radford is independent within the meaning of the Nasdaq listing standards and that its engagement did not present any conflict of interest.